urdmg/django-sparkle-1.5/README.md

 * Django >= 1.5
 * OpenSSL
 * Markdown (For release notes)
+* django-absolute (for absolute URLs in the link field of the appcast)

 # Setup

 1. `easy_install django-sparkle` or `pip install django-sparkle`
+2. Make sure that `django-absolute` is correctly installed
 2. Add `sparkle` to your installed apps
 3. In `settings.py` add `SPARKLE_PRIVATE_KEY_PATH` which is the path to your private DSA key for signing your releases.
 4. In `urls.py` include the sparkle URLs by adding something like `(r'^sparkle/', include('sparkle.urls'))`.